 - You can benefit from automated, crash-consistent backups, and also utilize AWS Backup for backup and retention features that are centralized.

 Volume Gateway presents block storage volumes of applications via the iSCSI protocol.
 These data volumes can be intermittently backed up as timeline snapshots of these volumes.
 They can then be stored as Amazon EBS snapshots in the cloud.
-This gateway stores and manages on-premises data in Amazon S3 on your behalf and operates in either stored mode or cache mode.
+This gateway stores and manages on-premises data in AWS S3 on your behalf and operates in either stored mode or cache mode.

 In cache mode, the primary data is stored in Amazon S3; at the same time, frequently accessed data is retained locally in the cache for low latency access.
 In stored mode, the primary data is stored locally and the entire dataset is available for low latency access on premises, while also backing it up asynchronously to S3.